Thomson-CSF: History

+In March 1998, the Taiwan frigate scandal broke when the former French foreign minister Roland Dumas alleged that a US$500 million commission was paid by Thomson-CSF (now Thales) to French and Taiwanese officials, to facilitate the $3 billion sale of six s to the Taiwanese Navy in 1991.
+This led to the Taiwanese Navy suing Thomson-CSF (Thales) to recover an alleged $590 million in kickbacks, paid to French and Taiwanese officials as bribes to facilitate the La Fayette deal, as Taiwan had allegedly been reluctant to purchase the frigates.

-Following its privatisation, Thomson-CSF continued to orient itself toward the defence electronics sector, establishing itself in overseas nations, including South Africa, Australia, South Korea and Singapore.
-Shortly after its privatisation, the company began exploring the possibility of merging with British defence specialist Marconi Electronic Systems.
-Its ambitions were foiled by the success of a rival bid by the defence and aerospace firm British Aerospace, which rebranded itself as BAE Systems shortly thereafter.
-Keen to expand its defence and technology business, Thomson-CSF announced the acquisition of the British defence electronics company Racal Electronics, which it purchased for £1.3 billion.
+During the mid 1990s, Thomson-CSF began exploring the possibility of merging with British defence specialist Marconi Electronic Systems; however, its ambitions were ultimately foiled by the success of a rival bid by the defence and aerospace firm British Aerospace, which rebranded itself as BAE Systems shortly thereafter.
+Remaining keen to expand its defence and technology business, during January 2000, Thomson-CSF announced the acquisition of the British defence electronics company Racal Electronics, which it purchased for £1.3 billion.
 As a result of its takeover of Racal, the UK became Thomson-CSF's second-largest domestic industrial base after France.
 Racal was initially rebranded Thomson-CSF Racal plc.

 Shortly after the Racal acquisition, Thomson-CSF conducted a strategic review of its portfolio of businesses.
 It adopted a new organisational structure comprising three business areas: defence, aerospace and information technology.
 Management decided that the company ought to leverage its dual-purpose technology, marketing itself at particular civil markets that held strong parallels with its established defence and aerospace competencies, such as mobile telecommunications.
 Meanwhile, non-strategic assets were divested.
 Thomson-CSF also explored business opportunities further afield.
 In December 2000, it was announced that the company was forming a joint venture with the American defence company Raytheon.
 This arrangement was claimed to be first transatlantic joint venture in the defence sector.